bissquit/ansible-role-haproxy/README.md

 The user and group under which HAProxy should run.
 Only change this if you know what you're doing!

+    haproxy_connect_timeout: 5000
+    haproxy_client_timeout: 50000
+    haproxy_server_timeout: 50000

+HAProxy default timeout configurations.

+    haproxy_global_vars:
+      - 'ssl-default-bind-ciphers ABCD+KLMJ:...'
+      - 'ssl-default-bind-options no-sslv3'

+A list of extra global variables to add to the global configuration section inside `haproxy.cfg`.

+### Multiple frontends and backends

+Use variable `haproxy_services` to provide a list of required options to configure multiple frontends and backends.
+Below you may read about default sub variables.

     haproxy_frontend_name: 'hafrontend'
     haproxy_frontend_bind_address: '*'
     haproxy_frontend_port: 80